mo-k1b/Gomoku/README.md

 # Gomoku Game

-A Java implementation of the classic Gomoku game (Five in a Row) featuring a command-line interface and a simple AI opponent.
+A Java implementation of the classic Gomoku game (Five in a Row) featuring a command-line interface and a simple computer (with random moves) opponent.

 **Author**: Mohammed Ba Dhib
 **Version**: 1.0